 This trip is definitely healing me in a way that I don’t have a severe breakout of hives every night.
 My leg still hurts but its bearable for now…

-The word ‘relax’ has not been in my dictionary for a very long time but I am surrounded with beauty and sleeping next to one of the most gorgeous guy on earth!
-Of course it takes the edge of things<3
+The word ‘relax’ has not been in my dictionary for a very long time but I am surrounded by beauty and sleeping next to one of the most gorgeous guy on earth!
+Of course, it takes the edge of things<3

 Don’t judge me!
 It’s a photographer’s thing to observe!!!

 Anyways, Emmy and Bee took me to the Arunvararam temple just the other day and that place is so gorgeous against the blue sky with the exception of the stairs which ensured a certain death if you managed to roll down and that they close just as the light hits the golden hour… sadstory.com